ankiano/resource-naming-guide/docs/source/index.rst

 | These words are used for defining conditions, loops, functions, classes, exceptions, and various aspects of a program.

-Versioning, modifications, and dates:
+Versioning, modifications, and dates
 **********

 Incorporating versions into document names or dates into file names can assist in identifying chronological order and aid in search and sorting.

 | It's recommended to use dates in the ISO8601 standard format ``YYYY-MM-DD``.
 | For instance:
-| "2021-08-02 v2 Policies and Procedures"
+| "2021-08-02 v2 Policies and procedures"

 Additionally, different stages or statuses of a document or process can be denoted such as ``vDraft``, ``vFinal``, ``vExecuted``, ``vPreRead``, etc.